 Some dogs respond quite well to this training strategy.
 The foundation of our approach is your companion dog and your mutual understanding and connection.
 This method requires you to be aware of your own body language when training your pet.

-The technique requires correction, but you must choose the correction based on your pet’s behavior.
+This training technique requires correction, but you must choose the correction based on your pet’s behavior.
 For instance, you can discipline your dog by placing a clawed hand over his neck if he starts acting aggressively toward another dog.

 This is comparable to what mother dogs would do in a similar circumstance in the wild.
 In order to use this method, you must research canine behavior.
 It forges an extremely solid link between you and your dog.